Not Yet Published

 She grins.
 We’ve done this dance before.
 “For starters—”

 Just then, our waiter arrives.
-Robin orders grilled swordfish with lemon garlic sauce, while I go for a rare ribeye with Cajun fries.
+Robin orders grilled swordfish with lemon garlic sauce, while I go for a rare ribeye.

 “Why you think I should accept.”

 “Oh, right.
-Talent-wise you’re Michael Jordan, but you’re not the biggest rainmaker.
-Not that you couldn’t be if you set your mind to it, but drumming up business has never interested you.
+Talent-wise you’re Michael Jordan, but you’re not the best at drumming up new clients.
 Meanwhile, Berg & Spank has a ready-made pipeline of cases.
 What they need is a great lawyer to win them.
 It’s a perfect match.
 You’ll double your income, finally get the recognition you deserve.”
 She cocks her head sideways.
 “What am I missing?”

 “The publicity part.
 They want to put me in legal publications.”